amitxv/PC-Tuning/docs/post-install.md

 ## Configure MSI Afterburner

-If you usually use [MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) to configure the clock/memory frequency, fan speed and other settings, download and install it.
+If you use [MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards), download and install it.

 - Disable update checks in settings